The Latest Innovation in Back Care Designed By A Leading Physiotherapist

 As the spine releases, this has a knock-on effect throughout the whole skeleton and is especially noticeable in the hips.
 For anyone with arthritis of the hips, this can give welcome relief.

-The supine positioning with the Buttafly offers what we believe to be the most gentle and yet effective traction available.
+The supine positioning with the Buttafly offers a more gentle and yet remarkable effective release of the spine.

-The Buttafly is being used effectively by people of all ages and abilities; the most common uses are to improve their posture, give relief from back pain, and increase ease and freedom of movement of their spine.
+The Buttafly can be used by people of all ages and abilities; the most common uses are to improve their posture, give relief from back pain, and increase ease and freedom of movement of their spine.

 Many of them fall into the category of suffering from “non-specific back pain” – this is where no cause of pain has been identified.
-Other customers present with an occasional backache but are more concerned by their habitual poor posture.
+Other customers present with the occasional backache.

-People with the following problems have also tried it with benefits:
+People with the following problems also report using the Buttafly with remarkable benefits:

 - Hip pain/ arthritis of the hip